Ramarajusairajesh/vimsicles/README.md

 Cmake
 g++
 ``

 For Android

 ``
-Go to resourses and install the apk from there
+Go to Releases and install the apk from there
 ``

 For windows you need

 ``